shotgunsoftware/tk-core/docs/platform.rst

 The engine is a collection of files, similar in structure to an App.
 It has an ``engine.py`` file and this must derive from the :class:`Engine` Base class.
 Different engines then re-implement various aspect of this base class depending on their internal complexity.
-A summary of functionality include:
+A summary of functionality defined in this file include:

 - The base class exposes various init and destroy methods which are executed at various points in the startup process.
 These can be overridden to control startup and shutdown execution.